 Radar works by sending out electromagnetic pulses and measuring how long they take to return from a target, e.g. an aircraft or a ship.
 It has been known for many years that other objects can also create a return, e.g. flocks of birds or precipitation.
 It was soon decided that being able to 'see' precipitation would be of great value, so much investigation was done to perfect this method.
 In simple terms, a weather radar sends out a pulse at a wavelength of 5.6 cm which is reflected by precipitation (this is then compared to a number of rain gauges and adjusted accordingly).

+In operational use, weather radar is in fact the only means available for measuring the location and intensity of precipitation in real time.
+Data is used directly by weather forecasters, and is fed into forecast models.
+It is also crucial for aviation (both civil and military) and flood forecasting (in partnership with the Environment Agency in England and Wales, and the Scottish Environmental Protection Agency in Scotland) over large areas in critical rapidly responding catchments and urban areas, underpinning the protection of life and property in both instances.
 Weather radars observe rain, hail and snow, but drizzle can be more difficult to detect because the droplets are so small.
 Doppler radar functions are also used for the detection of dangerous wind conditions (e.g. wind shear) which constitute a significant hazard to aviation safety.

-- permanent echoes or reflections from hills and buildings known as clutter;
+- permanent echoes or reflections from hills and buildings (known as clutter**),

-However, we currently do have a mean of removing all clutter, for example, wind farms in line-of-sight of a weather radar can cause significantly detrimental impacts to operations.
+**Most clutter can be processed, but wind farms in line-of-sight of a weather radar can cause significantly detrimental impacts to operations.